OscaeGTX/CODEX-DELTA-ONE-HYPER/README.md

-# Codex Delta One Hyper - AI Engine
+# Codex Open AI Engine

 This is the AI engine for Codex Delta One Hyper.
 It encompasses all necessary modules to perform AI-related tasks such as model training, inference, and data preprocessing.